asurvase479/MobileSales_PowerBI_Project/README.md

 🔹 Tools Used: Power BI, DAX, Data Modeling
 🔹 Skills Gained: Dashboard Design, Interactive Filtering, Trend Analysis

-Swipe through to see snapshots of the dashboard in action! 📷

 Grateful for the learning journey — and looking forward to building more advanced dashboards soon. 💡
 #PowerBI #DataAnalytics #DashboardDesign #DataVisualization #LearningByDoing #BusinessIntelligence